BookGen/BookGen/README.md

 #### Other arguments

-There are a few special arguments which donʼt just generate a single type of file:
+There are a few special arguments which don't just generate a single type of file:

 + `all` or `everything`:
 This is the same as specifying `md xhtml tex pdf png`.